List of people executed by the United States federal government: Post-Gregg executions

 Sixteen executions (none of them military) have occurred in the modern post-Gregg era.
-Since 1963, sixteen people have been executed under federal jurisdiction by the United States federal government.
-All were executed by lethal injection at USP Terre Haute.
+Since 1976, sixteen people have been executed under federal jurisdiction by the United States federal government.
+All were executed by lethal injection at the United States Penitentiary in Terre Haute, Indiana.

+Demographics

-Earlier non-military executions
+Earlier non-military executions, 1900 to 1963

-From 1790 to 1963, there were 332 Federal, 271 Territorial and 40 Indian Tribunal executions according to the most complete records.
+From 1790 to 1963, there were at least 332 Federal, 271 Territorial and 40 Indian Tribunal executions according to the most complete records.
+The 1921 execution of William Turner in Virginia is not listed in any records.
 The youngest person executed was James Arcene on June 18, 1885, at the age of 23 for his role in a robbery and murder committed when he was 10 years old.

 Military executions

-The United States military has executed 135 people since 1916.
+Between 1942 and 1961, a total of 160 soldiers convicted of criminal offences were executed by the US military, most of these during World War II.
+This figure does not include individuals executed by the US military for varied contraventions of the laws of war during wartime.
 The most recent person to be executed by the military is U.S. Army Private John A. Bennett, executed on April 13, 1961, for rape and attempted murder.
-Since the end of the Civil War in 1865, only one person has been executed for a purely military offense: Private Eddie Slovik, who was executed on January 31, 1945, after being convicted of desertion.
+On January 31, 1945, Private Eddie Slovik, was the last American soldier to be executed for the military offence of desertion.